 - Once you receive your trademark, make sure to use the trademark symbol as much as possible, to show you haven’t waived your rights to use it.

-- Securing a copyright to protect your company website, a commercial, photographs or a creative written work, such as a song, movie script or book manuscript.
+- Securing copyright to protect your company website, a commercial, photographs or a creative written work, such as a song, movie script or book manuscript.

 - Protecting your trade secrets.
 A trade secret could be a secret recipe, your company customer list, sales materials or innovative production method.